ctphoenix/Python-Course-Material/chapter2.md

 This week, we will create a tic-tac-toe (noughts and crosses) simulator and evaluate basic winning strategies.

 *** =instructions
-- For our board, we will use a numpy array with dimension 3 by 3.
-Make a function create_board() that creates a board, with values of integers 0.
+- For our tic-tac-toe board, we will use a numpy array with dimension 3 by 3.
+Make a function `create_board()` that creates such a board, with values of integers `0`.
--

 *** =hint
 -
 *** =pre_exercise_code